F.R.E.S.S.H. | Fostering Research Expansion in the Social Sciences & Humanities

 - Applicants need not have experience applying for external funding, though some experience is not disqualifying.

-- Although we recognize that teams and partners do apply for external funding, and we hope that participants will make important connections in the program, we are requesting that scholars apply to this program as individuals.
+- Although we recognize that teams and partners do apply for external funding, and we hope that participants will make important connections in the program, we request that scholars apply to this program as individuals.

 - Applicants must have the support of their department chairs; we will check with chairs of all applicants.